How Much Is My Website Worth (And How Do I Sell)?

 Anyone who has bought a domain on GoDaddy has probably looked at the “estimated value” domain valuator tool of domain names.
 Those tools are wrong.
 Plain and simple.

-If every domain value was worth hundreds of dollars, then those names wouldn’t have been available for years.
-They also wouldn’t be on sale for $7 to $15 a year.
+If every domain value was worth hundreds of dollars, then those names wouldn't have been available for years (check out our info on the Godaddy domain appraisal tool).
+They also wouldn't be on sale for $7 to $15 a year.

 In some very rare instances where the URL name is also a high demand keyword there might be some added value but that's unusual.
 Sometimes a domain name without a website can be sold for a premium price.
 I've actually done this before as I was offered $300 for one I bought at the regular $14 a year price.
 There was a simple “Coming Soon” page up at the time.